Understanding waves, tides and currents

 - raise - raise an arm to signal for help and if possible shout to shore

-- rescue - float, wait for assistance and don't panic (people drown in rips because they panic)
+- rescue - float, wait for help and don't panic (people drown in rips because they panic)

 Always obey directions from the lifeguard.